jtheardw/mantissa/README.md

 ### Other

-- Kade Phillips for his work on both of Mantissa's current logos.
+- Kade Phillips for his work on Mantissa's logos.